 What is dynamic pricing?

 Dynamic pricing is a flexible pricing strategy where the cost of a product or service automatically adjusts based on real-time factors like demand, competition, inventory levels, and customer behavior.
-Instead of using fixed prices, businesses, especially in ecommerce, travel, and retail, use algorithms or data-driven tools to update prices frequently.
+It is the opposite of fixed (or static) pricing, where the price stays the same regardless of market conditions.
+Instead of using fixed prices, businesses, especially in ecommerce, travel, and retail, use algorithms or data-driven tools to update prices frequently, sometimes multiple times a day for high-velocity products.
 This helps maximize revenue, stay competitive, and better match customer willingness to pay.

 Why is dynamic pricing important?